 Originally standing for Hypertext Preprocessor, this versatile server-side scripting language has come a long way since its inception.
 Today, PHP is recognized as one of the top programming tools for web development, offering a convenient development process with numerous additional tools to aid it.

-Its many virtues have made it a favorite among developers, and it currently ranks as the sixth most popular programming language according to the Popularity of Programming Language Index (PYPL), and ranked ninth by the TIOBE Index for April 2023.
+Its many virtues have made it a favorite among developers, and it currently ranks as the sixth most popular programming language according to the Popularity of Programming Language Index (PYPL), with approximately 4.5% market share.

 What is PHP Used For?